Saionaro/is-changed/README.md

 ### Inputs

-- `path`: (required) the entity path to be checked.
-For example: "src", "package-lock.json", "frontend"
+- `glob`: (required) the entity path to be checked, a glob template.
+For example: "src", "package-lock.json", "frontend/**/*.js"

 ### Outputs